-Examination: A two-hour written examination at the end of the second semester.
-Prerequisite: Japanese language I(a) JAPN3001.
-Japanese language III (12 credits) This language course is a continuation of Japanese language II, and again offers a balanced range of language skills, but with an additional emphasis on the applications of linguistic principles and methodology, and on reading skills both general and specialized.
-Assessment: 100% coursework. (oral and written tests, quizzes, presentations, homework portfolio, etc.) Prerequisite: Japanese language II JAPN3003.
-Selected readings in Japanese studies (6 credits) This tutorial-based language intensive course provides an opportunity to read and discuss prescribed Japanese texts in a specific field of Japanese Studies, and is open to third year students who have successfully completed Japanese language II and at least one language intensive course.
+Examination: A two-hour examination at the end of the second semester.
+Prerequisite: JAPN2033 Japanese language I(b) JAPN3003.
+Selected readings in Japanese studies (6 credits) This tutorial-based language intensive course provides an opportunity to read and discuss prescribed Japanese texts in a specific field of Japanese Studies, and is open to third year students who have successfully completed JAPN2088 Japanese language II (Part 1) and JAPN2099 Japanese language II (Part 2) and at least one language intensive course.
 The texts are selected with a view to improving the level of Japanese language proficiency of the third year students.
-Assessment: 100% coursework. (short quizzes, presentation(s) and essay assignment).
-Prerequisite: Japanese language II JAPN3004.
+Assessment: 100% coursework (short quizzes, presentation(s) and essay assignment).
+Prerequisite: JAPN2088 Japanese language II (Part 1) and JAPN2099 Japanese language II (Part 2) JAPN3004.
 Contemporary Japanese fiction (6 credits) This interdisciplinary content course looks at selected works of fiction written by postwar Japanese writers.
 Students will be expected to read, understand and analyse representative works of the writers in their original Japanese.
 Themes, literary techniques and styles of the various fictional works used in the course will be critically discussed in order to help students understand and enjoy Japanese literature in greater depth.
-100% coursework. (short quizzes, presentation(s) and essay assignment(s)).
-Assessment: Prerequisite: Japanese language II (this course is open only for Japanese major students whose Japanese language level (second year examination result) is C- grade or above).
+Assessment: 100% coursework (discussions and essay assignment).
+Prerequisite: JAPN2088 Japanese language II (Part 1) and JAPN2099 Japanese language II (Part 2) (this course is open only for Japanese major students whose Japanese language level (second year examination result) is C- grade or above).
 JAPN3005.
 Media Japanese (6 credits) This language intensive course is designed to further enhance students' listening ability of the Japanese language by means of intensive listening to the current Japanese news programme - primarily internet television and radio.
 Heavy emphasis will be placed on current affairs in Japan.
-Assessment: 70% coursework, 30% examination.
-Examination: A one-hour listening examination at the end of the first semester.
-Prerequisite: Japanese language II.

-JAPN3006.
+Assessment: 100% coursework (quizzes).

+Prerequisite: JAPN2088 Japanese language II (Part 1) and JAPN2099 Japanese language II (Part 2) JAPN3006.
 Extended essay in Japanese studies (6 credits) This interdisciplinary content course may be taken only by third year students who have taken at least 60 credits as part of their BA in Japanese Studies, and who wish to specialize in a particular topic.
 This topic is to be selected, approved, and discussed under the tutorial guidance of a supervisor, before being written up in either English or Japanese as an extended research essay.
 The minimum length required is 8,000 words in English, or 10,000 Japanese characters.
 Assessment: 100% coursework.

 JAPN3007.
-Translation II - Japanese - English (6 credits) This advanced translation course aims to help students acquire the necessary skills to be able to render a variety of Japanese texts into appropriate English.
-The primary aim of the course is to improve the students' competence in both the original language (Japanese) and the target language (English).
+Translation II - Japanese - English (6 credits) This advanced translation course aims to help students acquire the necessary skills and strategies to be able to render a variety of Japanese texts into appropriate English.
+The first objective of the course is to improve the students' competence in both the original language (Japanese) and the target language (English).
 Students are expected to acquire the necessary grammatical and analytical tools to reach a grammatically and semantically correct understanding of the Japanese text.
-They are furthermore expected to gradually improve their skills in English to the extent that they can provide an intelligible and faithful rendering of the original text.
-The secondary aim is to expose the students to theories and strategies for translation, which will help them to determine the style and character of the original text and find ways to retain these in English.
+This objective will be attained through practical exercises in translating Japanese texts into English, both in class and as homework.
+The second objective is to introduce the students to a number of translation strategies and concepts which can help them evaluate their own translations and those of others.
 Various approaches to translation and their appropriateness for different types of texts will be discussed.
+This objective will be reached through lectures, handouts, and practical exercises in evaluating particular translations in terms of the theories introduced.
 Assessment: 50% coursework, 50% examination.